 HCMFA provides administration services to the Highland Long/Short Equity Fund and Highland Long/Short Healthcare Fund for a monthly administration fee.
 In such capacity, HCMFA generally assists each Fund in all aspects of its administration and operations.
 Additionally, HCMFA furnishes offices, necessary facilities, equipment and personnel.
-Under a separate sub-administration agreement, HCMFA has delegated certain administrative functions to State Street Bank and Trust Company, One Lincoln Street, Boston, Massachusetts 02111 ("State Street"), and pays State Street a portion of the fee it receives from each Fund.
-Under the sub-administration agreement, State Street has agreed to provide corporate secretarial services; prepare and file various reports with the appropriate regulatory agencies; assist in preparing various materials required by the SEC; and prepare various materials required by any state securities commission having jurisdiction over each Fund.
+Under a separate Sub-Administration agreement, HCMFA has delegated certain administrative functions to SEI Investments Global Funds Services ("SEI"), One Freedom Valley Drive, Oaks, Pennsylvania 19456, and pays SEI a portion of the fee it receives from each Fund.
+Under the Sub-Administration agreement, SEI has agreed to provide fund accounting services; asset data services; fund administration and reporting services; and regulatory administration services, including preparation and filing of various reports with the appropriate regulatory agencies and the SEC for each Fund.

-State Street also provides administration services to the Highland Merger Arbitrage Fund and Highland Opportunistic Credit Fund for a monthly administration fee.
+Under a separate Administration Agreement, SEI provides administration services to the Highland Merger Arbitrage Fund and Highland Opportunistic Credit Fund for a monthly administration fee.
 HCMFA generally assists in all aspects of the Funds' administration and operations and furnishes offices, necessary facilities, equipment and personnel.